yaosicong1999/PHARAOH/README.md

 ## PHARAOH (Beta version 3.2)

-### ⚠️ Now please only test on Xenium data.
-Refinement is needed for other platforms.

 PHARAOH is a scalable and generalizable framework for multimodal tissue image alignment and spatial transcriptomics enhancement.

 It enables fast, robust, GUI-based, and GPU-free semi-automatic registration between DAPI imaging from multiplexed imaging platforms (Xenium, CosMx, Orion, CODEX, CycIF), and histology (H&E), supporting both same-section and adjacent-section alignment.